laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-15/day-1/lecture-materials/group-work-and-project-management.md

 git push origin --delete feature-bye
 ```

-That completes the successful workflow of creating a feature branch and merging to master
+That completes the successful workflow of creating a feature branch and merging to main

 ### Conflict Resolution

 Feature branches are great but can lead to difficulties
-when overlapping or incompatible sets of changes are merged back in to a common branch, e.g., `master`.  `Git` is pretty good about safely handling multiple streams of changes, but sometimes you have to manually pitch in to get the job done.
+when overlapping or incompatible sets of changes are merged back in to a common branch, e.g., `main`.  `Git` is pretty good about safely handling multiple streams of changes, but sometimes you have to manually pitch in to get the job done.

 If you are trying to use `git merge` and it produces a conflict the output will look something like this: